-Hmmmm, spring.
-It’s all about the warmer days, blossoming flowers, and, of course, the overflowing produce at the farmers’ market.
-I like to pick up whatever is fresh and make a quick, oil-free stir-fry using my tried-and-true easy teriyaki sauce (just add a touch of maple syrup to soy sauce or tamari!).
+Whenever I head to the farmer's market, I like to pick up whatever is fresh and make a quick, oil-free stir-fry using my tried-and-true easy teriyaki sauce (just add a touch of maple syrup to soy sauce or tamari!).
 And voila!
-A springtime lunch or dinner is complete.
+A summer lunch or dinner is complete.
 Here’s the combo I’ve been making lately.

 What you need: